TobyHFerguson/director_ha/README.md

 * Security Group with ssh access inbound
 * MySQL database
 * Load balancer
-* Custom AMI built using the `faster-bootstrap` packages etc.
+* Custom AMI built using the information in the `faster-bootstrap` directory located in the [Cloudera director-scripts github repo](https://github.com/cloudera/director-scripts)
 * Instance (`c4.large`) on which to install Director

 ### Director